-They are investigating issues affecting the world and people’s lives, in the past, now and in the future.
+They are investigating issues affecting the world and people’s lives, in the past, now and in the future through studying Geography mastery.
 They are given the tools to make sense of a complex and dynamically changing world, at all different scales.

-Pupils learn where places are, and about their different landscapes and climates.
-They learn how places and landscapes are formed, and how people and their environment interact in both positive and negative ways.
-They are learning how a diverse range of economies, societies and environments are interconnected
+Pupils will learn how places and landscapes are formed, by humans and the physical processes.
+In addition, pupils will gain an understanding of how people and their environment interact in both positive and negative ways.
+They are learning how a diverse range of economies, societies and environments are interconnected.

 Each department has a 'DNA', that is to say, our vision for that department.

 The DNA of the Humanities Department, within which Geography sits, can be viewed here:

 If you have any queries please contact the Head of Humanities Ms Gelder